How to Save Text Messages for Later Use

 • Select all the text messages you’d like to save.

-• Tap the curved arrow in the bottom right corner of your screen, then enter the email address you’d like to save your messages to.
+• Tap the curved arrow in the bottom right corner of your screen, then enter the email address where you want your messages saved.

-You can save your text messages on Google Drive, OneDrive, or iCloud, depending on the type of phone you’re using.
-If you wish to hide the messages from the prying eyes of other people once you’ve saved them, you’ve got two options:
+You can save your text messages on Google Drive, OneDrive, or iCloud, depending on your phone.
+If you wish to hide them from prying eyes once you’ve saved them, you’ve got two options:

 • Using Your Phone’s Archiving Feature

 The archiving feature is present in almost all Android messaging apps.
-To use it, simply long-press on a specific contact.
-This will launch a popup window giving you the option to archive the entire conversation.
-To see the messages you’ve archived over time, open the messaging app, and tap the three small dots in the top right corner, then select “Archived.”
+To use it, long-press on a specific contact.
+This action launches launch a popup window giving you the option to archive the entire conversation.
+To see the messages you’ve archived over time, open the messaging app, tap the three small dots in the top right corner, then select “Archived.”

 • Using Third-Party Apps